ASG Astronomy

 Notice the extra space at the sensor level which would allow a cross section of the filter screws to not obstruct that portion of the rectangular sensor.

 Next, we take a cross section at the widest sensor area to also review the cross section design.
-The M68 base doesn’t contact or reach the light cone in anyway, nore does the 50x50mm filter system as it offers zero obstruction.
+The M68 base doesn’t contact or reach the light cone in anyway, nor does the 50x50mm filter system as it offers zero obstruction.

 This distance is pretty consistent with most full frame sensors and filter trays sitting around the 16-18mm mark away from the sensor.
 Given most full frame ZWO cameras are 12.5mm backfocus.
 The situation would increase and the 2″ filter will get worse if using a larger backfocus camera such as a QHY 600 as it only exacerbates the issue of not being closer to the sensor.